From Moral Issues that Divide Us and Applied Ethics: A Sourcebook

 Thus, moral arguments against drug use based purely on harm to oneself are not nearly as compelling today as they used to be.
 We’d need to show further that drugs create harm to other people.
 And, as Mill argues, when I infringe on the rules necessary for the protection of others, society “as the protector of all its members” must retaliate on me (ibid).
 While the moral duty to avoid harming oneself has weakened over time, the moral duty to avoid harming others is as strong today as it ever was in the past.
 When we survey the harm to others that drug use causes, the harm is considerable.
 We’ve seen earlier the kinds of damage that drug use can cause to one’s family and society at large.
 It is the source of many of society’s worst tragedies.
 Yes, drugs are linked with serious harm.
 But does that make use of drugs morally wrong for those who can properly control their use of recreational drugs?

 That is what traditional moral theorists like Aquinas say on the matter.
-But in more modern times, greater stress has been placed on the moral values of individual liberty and autonomy.
+But in more recent times, greater stress has been placed on the moral values of individual liberty and autonomy, as Mill does.
 While rules are important guidelines, what is morally required of me is to avoid harming others as I exercise my freedom.
-I’m morally permitted to take drugs, but I must guard against the harmful effects of my conduct on others.
-I’m not absolved of my responsibility if I naively think that I can resist drug addiction, but then fall into harmful habits that drag down everyone around me.
+I am morally permitted to take drugs, but I must guard against the harmful effects of my conduct on others.
+I am not absolved of my responsibility if I naively think that I can resist drug addiction, but then fall into harmful habits that drag down everyone around me.
 I’m the bad guy in this case, and appeals to individual liberty will not absolve me of this.
 But, if I am one of the lucky ones who can defy the odds regarding drug addiction, then liberty is my defense.
-It remains to be seen whether this more modern view of individual liberty is substantially better than the traditional view of one-size-fits-all moral rules.
+It remains to be seen whether this more recent view of individual liberty is substantially better than the traditional view of one-size-fits-all moral rules.
 This same issue arises again with rationales for and against drug legalization, which we turn to next.

 PUBLIC POLICY ISSUES